ioccc-src/winner/2024/ferguson1/README.md

 absurd exercise is, like I said before, already filtered through major abuse of `goto`s.

-I could change all but one of the `break;`s to `goto Z;` and that would increase it a bit.
+During submission I thought: I could change all but one of the `break;`s to `goto Z;` and that would increase it a bit.
 I might be able to move one or two blocks of code before reaching the 2503 limit.
 With the exception of the `goto Z;` (which incidentally is done in some sneaky places) the others would be perilous.
+But after this won I decided to finish the job as the only reason I did not do this was for practical reasons: due to the other version I wanted to make it easier to test and having the same flow control made this much easier.

-So if I have not reached the actual logical conclusion of `goto` then it has to be in a much bigger program, but after doing this, I pity anyone who would do that, for they're only going to cause themselves and others problems.
-I believe in any case this finally reaches the logical conclusion of `goto`s in the IOCCC, unless the size limit is changed a lot again, and I it doesn't, as 2503 is a nice number and also allows for so much, as I have shown.
+In any case, I finally did what was thought to be done in 1987: `goto` truly has reached its final conclusion.
+If I've not reached the logical conclusion out of the contest then it has to be a much bigger program but after doing this I pity anyone who would do that, for they're only going to cause themselves and others nightmarish debugging sessions.

-Something it allows too much of though: `goto`s.
-I have shown that.
 I've dethroned 1987/hines by a staggering amount.

 One final thing to ponder.
 This is from an article about tools that obfuscate code, C and C++ (which I hate).
 It is called 'Code Obfuscation For the C and CPP